Authentication

 About multi-factor authentication and Tableau Cloud

-In order to get ahead of the rise and constantly evolving threats that can cripple an organisation, MFA authentication will be a Tableau Cloud requirement beginning 1st February 2022.
+To get ahead of the rise and constantly evolving security threats that can cripple an organisation, MFA authentication became a Tableau Cloud requirement beginning 1 February 2022.
 MFA is an effective tool for enhancing sign-in security and protecting your organisation and its data against security threats.
-For more information, see the Salesforce Multi-Factor Authentication FAQs(Link opens in a new window) and Multi-Factor Authentication (MFA) Enforcement Roadmap(Link opens in a new window) in the Salesforce Help.
+For more information, see the Salesforce Multi-Factor Authentication FAQ(Link opens in a new window) in Salesforce Help.

-Multi-factor authentication (MFA) is an authentication method to use in conjunction with one of the other authentication methods described above to enhance account security.
+To enhance account security, multi-factor authentication (MFA) is an authentication method that must be used in conjunction with one of the other authentication methods described above.
 MFA can be implemented in one of two ways:

-• SSO and MFA (primary method): To satisfy the MFA requirement, enable MFA with your SSO identity provider (IdP).
+SSO and MFA (recommended method): To satisfy the MFA requirement, enable MFA with your SSO identity provider (IdP).

-• Tableau with MFA (alternative method): If you don’t work directly with an SSO IdP, you can instead enable a combination of 1) TableauID credentials, which are stored with Tableau Cloud, and an additional verification method before you and your users can access the site.
+Tableau with MFA (alternative method): If you don’t work directly with an SSO IdP, you can instead enable a combination of 1) TableauID credentials, which are stored with Tableau Cloud, and 2) an additional verification method before you and your users can access the site.
+We also recommend that users set up recovery codes as a backup verification method for emergency cases only.
 For more information, see Multi-Factor Authentication and Tableau Cloud.

 Important: In addition to these authentication requirements described above, we recommend that you dedicate a site administrator account that is configured for Tableau with MFA authentication.
 In the event of an issue with SAML or the IdP, a dedicated Tableau with MFA account helps ensure that you have access to your site.